chaen/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-admin-allow-site.rst

 Arguments::

   Site:     Name of the Site

   Comment:  Reason of the action

 Options::

-  -E  --email <value>          : Boolean True/False (True by default)
+  -E:  --email=          : Boolean True/False (True by default)

 Example::

   $ dirac-admin-allow-site LCG.IN2P3.fr 'FRANCE'